 St. Paul's is very proud of the work that has been done to ensure that pupils achieve to their full potential.
+A' Level attainment as measured by Alps shows St. Paul's to be in the top 15% of schools for progress from 2010-12 and value - added measures are very good.
 Pupils make rapid and sustained progress across many subjects, including English and Maths.
-Progress at Post 16 is also very positive.
+The in school variation between Non-pupil premium and pupil premium is narrowing rapidly and our assessments for KS3 pupils show little difference between the progress of these different groups.